-This report is produced based on a self-assessment of the CCP clearing business conducted by ZCE in accordance with the requirements of PFMI.
-The self-assessment has been performed according to the methods determined under the Principles for Financial Market Infrastructures: Disclosure Framework and Assessment Methodology and as at December 31, 2019.
+This report is produced based on a self-assessment of the CCP clearing business conducted by ZCE in accordance with the requirements of Principles for Financial Market Infrastructures (PFMI).
+The self-assessment has been performed according to the methods determined under the Principles for Financial Market Infrastructures: Disclosure Framework and Assessment Methodology and as at December 31, 2020.